 Proving You Suffer from a Qualifying Impairment

-To get SSDI or SSI based on your disability, you need to prove to the SSA that you suffer from a qualifying impairment.
+To get SSD benefits, you need to prove to the SSA that you suffer from a qualifying impairment.
 To help speed this process along, the SSA publishes a list of potentially qualifying disabilities called the Blue Book.
-This book lists dozens of conditions and the criteria you must meet to get benefits based on that condition.
+This book lists dozens of conditions and the criteria you need to meet to get benefits based on that condition.

-To prove you meet the criteria, the Office of Disability Determination Services will request copies of your medical records and other medical evidence.
-This may include imaging scans, laboratory results, treatment records, and other clinical notes.
+To prove you meet the criteria, the Office of Disability Determination Services will request copies of your medical records and other medical evidence, including imaging scans, laboratory results, treatment records, and other clinical notes.

 Getting Benefits Without Meeting an Impairment Listing

-Often, we meet clients who cannot work because of their condition but do not meet the criteria under any published impairment listing.
-When this occurs, they need to rely on their residual functional capacity (RFC) to qualify.
+Often, we meet clients who cannot work because of a condition that does not meet the impairment listing criteria.
+In that event, they need to rely on their residual functional capacity (RFC) to qualify.
 Your RFC is an evaluation of:

 - The type of work you can do